arvidn/libtorrent/docs/dht_store.rst

 On the storage node, the signature MUST be verified before accepting the store command.
-The data MUST be stored under the SHA-1 hash of the public key (as it appears in the bencoded dict).
+The data MUST be stored under the SHA-1 hash of the public key (as it appears in the bencoded dict) and the salt (if present).

 On the requesting nodes, the key they get back from a ``get`` request MUST be verified to hash to the target ID the lookup was made for, as well as verifying